Glossary¶

 - bbcount¶

-A count of BBs executed by a program, which serves as a coarse-grained measure of how much code has run so far.
-Represented by an integer starting at
+A count of BBs executed by a program: a rough measure of how much code has run so far.
+See Time notation.

 A named time in execution history.
 See Bookmarks.